mrpossoms/kirkroerig.com/kirkroerig/articles/policy_gradient.md

 5. Adjust the policy's parameters to increase the probability of the action.
 6. Repeat!

-This example and article are akin to a "hello world!" of Policy Gradient Methods.
+Like we've stated this example is akin to a "Hello, World!" of Policy Gradient Methods.
 In practice, there are many more considerations and optimizations that need to be made to make the algorithm work well with complex problems.
-But this should give you a good starting intuition to understand the core ideas of Policy Gradient Methods.
+But this should give you a good starting intuition for the core ideas of Policy Gradient Methods.

-# A More Interesting Example
+# Puck World!

-Now you should have a reasonable understanding of the core ideas of Policy Gradient Methods.
+Now you should have an understanding of the core ideas of Policy Gradient Methods.
 Let's look at a more interesting example to see how these ideas can be applied to a more complex problem.
 We will draw on the example alluded to in the [How do we calculate the probability of an action?](#action-probability) section, and consider a 2D robot that can move in any direction.
 What changes do we need to make to our policy and reward function to handle this problem?
-Lets find out!
+Lets find out by examining each of the key differences.

 ## Environment